Tours with the Maasai!

 Amboseli eco-system is home to over 400 species of birds many of which live in and around the park.
 During your stay at Maasai Simba Camp you’ll meet a wide range of colorful birds that surrounds the Kiboko River.
 Common birds in the camp includes Sunbirds, Flycatchers, White-bellied Go-away-bird, weavers, Kingfishers, superb starlings, hoopoe bird, Lilac-breasted Roller, Ibis, Awl, and lots of birds of prey.

-At the end of each day participants and the tour guides
+At the end of each day guests and our tour guides

 - Habitat and wildlife conservation